Dangaleat in Chad

 What Are Their Lives Like?

-Most of the Hadjeray women wear colorful print fabrics, which are either wrapped around their bodies or tailored into dresses.
+Most Dangaleat women wear colorful print fabrics, which are either wrapped around their bodies or tailored into dresses.
 Head coverings are worn by the women when they are outside their own compounds.
 The men wear Western-style pants with shirts, or long robes with or without pants.

-Although many Hadjeray villages have a primary school, the teachers are generally inadequate.
+Although many Dangaleat villages have a primary school, the teachers are generally inadequate.
 Many children who attempt school soon drop out.
-In addition to schools, there are other evidences of modernization among the Hadjeray.
+In addition to schools, there is other evidence of modernization among the Dangaleat.
 Kerosene lanterns and flashlights are used in each compound, but sparingly.
 Short-wave radios and digital watches are not uncommon.
-Some Hadjeray even own bicycles or mopeds.
+Some Dangaleat even own bicycles or mopeds.
 Other modern features, such as electricity, telephones, clean water, and health care facilities, are not present.

 What Are Their Beliefs?